J&J Medical Connect

 Abbreviations: ALC, absolute lymphocyte count; AMC, absolute monocyte count; ANC, absolute neutrophil count; B2M, beta-2 microglobulin; CRP, C-reactive protein; eGFR, estimated glomerular filtration rate; FLC, free light chain; LDH, lactate dehydrogenase.

-Post-Chimeric Antigen Receptor T-cell Therapy (CAR-T) Toxicities
+Post-Chimeric Antigen Receptor T-cell (CAR-T) Therapy Toxicities

 • Post-CAR-T toxicities in patients with IEC-EC vs the control group are presented in Table: Post-CAR-T Toxicities.

-Post-CAR-T Toxicities2
+Post-CAR-T Toxicities3

 Toxicity, n (%)